 Relocating To Turkey: Long-Term Residence Permit in Turkey

-If you have lived in Turkey for eight-year with a residence permit issued by the Turkish authorities then you are applicable for applying for a Turkish long-term residence permit.
+If you have lived in Turkey for eight years with a residence permit issued by the Turkish authorities, you can apply for a Turkish long-term residence permit.
 Apply through an online website working under the Turkish Ministry of Internal Affairs.

 After submission of your application, the system will be redirected to “the Central Appointment system.”
 The central appointment system will guide you about the further process.

 The next step is to book an appointment at the nearest office of the Director-General of Migration Management.
 There are also fees for the application and residence card.
-Anyone under 65 must have full health insurance — state or private — if they are applying for a Turkish residency permit.
+Anyone under 65 must have full health insurance — state or private — if they apply for a Turkish residency permit.

 Relocating To Turkey: Bit of Advice

 Foreigners who desire to relocate to Turkey may undoubtedly take advantage of a comprehensive package.
-In comparison to counterparts, the health services, life quality, and gorgeous terrain are of higher quality at a lower cost.
-On the other hand, Turkey is a nation where 82 percent of the population speaks Turkish, and English is only spoken in a few metropolitan regions.
+Compared to counterparts, the health services, life quality, and gorgeous terrain are of higher quality at a lower cost.
+On the other hand, Turkey is a nation where 82 per cent of the population speaks Turkish, and English is only spoken in a few metropolitan regions.